Stewart County Settlements and Bonds, Volume B (Nov. 1824-Feb. 1829)

 167 account current with Joseph B. Neville, administrator of Henly Acree, by commissioners John R. Acree, William C. Jones, William Sills

-168 sale of the estate of William Weaks on 17 Feb 1827; buyers include Joannah Weaks, George Atkins, Charles Kelley, John Morgan, John Duncan, William Travis, John Clary, Andrew Collins, Joseph Webster, Joshua White, Edwin Barnes, Lemuel Cherry, John Lee
+168 sale of the estate of William Weaks on 17 Feb 1827; buyers include Joannah Weaks, George Atkins, Charles Kelly, John Morgan, John Duncan, William Travis, John Clary, Andrew Collins, Joseph Webster, Joshua White, Edwin Barnes, Lemuel Cherry, John Lee

 170 Willis Manning, John Manning, William C. Jones, administrator’s bond for Clement Luton; 7 May 1827